 - Visiting individuals in the hospital, nursing home, or at-home situations is a priority of Caring Ministry at Saginaw UMC.
 If you or someone you love would benefit from a caring visit, please contact Pastor Ramon Smith

 GlobalThrough our connectional giving as a United Methodist congregation, Saginaw United Methodist Church supports the work of The United Methodist Church which is engaged in ministry around the world.
-Click here to read more about the four areas of focus of the UMC.
 In particular, we engage in these areas of global outreach:

 The United Methodist Committee on Relief (UMCOR)

 This humanitarian agency of The United Methodist Church provides disaster response to critical needs in nearly 100 countries around the world.
-The agency is also involved in areas long-term to addresss the needs of hunger and poverty.
+The agency is also involved in areas long-term to address the needs of hunger and poverty.
+More information can be found on their website at umcmission.org/umcor

 United Methodist Missionary